I-Azy-I/semi-C-interpreter/README.md

 ##### Display flow
 > Be sure not to have activated the logs

+> It may not work in every terminal, some of them cannot reprint the source code on the previous one

 If you want to use see the flow in live add ``-d`` to the command line

 ```bash